 - Option 3 - Information on how to obtain mosquito eating fish and to speak to Maricopa County Vector Control.

-You can also file an online complaint with Maricopa County.
+You can also file an online "Environmental Services Complaint Form" with Maricopa County.

 *All mosquito fogging is done through Maricopa County Vector Control.